-- a) The ECU must be the Supersport 600 control ECU the Mectronik MKE7 (part number WSS600\A).
-The sole official supplier of the ECU is Solo Engineering. www.soloengineering.com, sales@solengineering.com. - b) The firmware and manufacturer (engine) map must be declared eligible by championship and from the Eligible Parts for Competition List 2021. - c) The ECU must have the "FIM Settings" section up to date at all times it is the team's responsibility to ensure that this is done. - d) External quickshift modules/sensors may be fitted but may only provide a signal to the Control Supersport ECU. - e) No other external modules may be fitted except: - a) Part of a quickshifter where the module may only provide a signal to the control ECU. - b) Championship mandated devices (e.g. 2 way RF system). - c) Datalogger. - f) A CAN connection must be made available for Championships devices.
-One must be located in the rear of the seat unit of the bike.
+- a) The ECU must be the Supersport control ECU the Mectronik MKE7 (part number WSS600_A).
+The sole official supplier of the ECU is Solo Engineering. www.soloengineering.com, sales@solengineering.com. - b) The firmware and manufacturer (engine) map must be declared eligible by championship and from the Eligible Parts for Competition List. - c) The ECU must have the "FIM Settings" section up to date at all times it is the team's responsibility to ensure that this is done. - d) External quickshift modules/sensors may be fitted but may only provide a signal to the Control Supersport ECU. - e) No other external modules may be fitted except: - i) Part of a quickshifter where the module may only provide a signal to the control ECU. - ii) Championship mandated devices (e.g. 2 way RF system). - iii) Datalogger.

+f) A CAN connection must be made available for Championships devices.
+They must be located in the rear of the seat unit of the motorcycle.
 It must be connected to the ECU CAN bus and the TPMS system (if fitted) must be connected to the same bus.
-12v power should be available switched by the main switch (not switched by the ignition switch). - g) The ECU may be freely located but must be fitted securely, in a damped mounting without vibration. - h) During an event the SBK Technical Director has the right to ask a team to substitute their ECU.
-The change has to be done before Sunday warm up.
+12v power should be available switched by the main switch (not switched by the ignition switch).
+The devices may be championship mandated or nominated by the FIM SBK Technical Director.